This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Comment from the president of Company B:

-"Direct purchasing from the workshop is not just a purchasing method.
+"Direct purchasing from the workshop is not a simple purchasing method.

 That's why we're able to achieve such great results."